Regalis/jupiter-avr-robot/README.md

-# Jupiter - open AVR autonomous Robot
+# Jupiter - open AVR autonomous robot

 Jupiter is an open autonomous robot based on Atmel 8-bit microcontroler Atmega8.
 This project is **under development**, some parts of library may be unstable and/or undocumented.